 Comfort Top Socks for Diabetics

-So as you can see, while compression socks can be too restrictive for diabetics, specific diabetic socks (like Dr. Motion’s comfort top socks) can give your feet the gentle support and mild compression they need to encourage blood flow.
+So as you can see, while compression socks can be too restrictive for diabetics, specific diabetic socks (like Dr. Motion’s comfort top socks) work best to give your feet the gentle support and mild compression they need to encourage blood flow.
 Our comfort-top socks have non-binding Lycra and a graduated cuff, which allow for maximum stretch to provide unrestricted circulation and comfort.

 Our diabetic socks are latex-free, with a soft cotton/rayon blend to keep you flexible and comfortable.
 The sole and toe of our comfort top socks have copper ion-infused yarn and TruDry wicking properties for anti-inflammatory and anti-moisture benefits, while the smooth toe seam reduces friction.
 They also come in a wide variety of colors and patterns so you can show off your style wherever you go.